-Level Marks Description 3 5-6 Knowledge of the interactionist approach to schizophrenia is clear and generally well detailed.
+Level Marks Description 2 3-4 Knowledge of the cognitive explanations of schizophrenia is clear and generally well detailed.
 Application is mostly clear and effective.
 The answer is generally coherent with appropriate use of specialist terminology.
-2 3-4 Knowledge of the interactionist approach to schizophrenia is present.
-There is some effective application.
-The answer lacks clarity in places.
-Specialist terminology is used appropriately on occasions.
-1 1-2 Knowledge of the interactionist approach to schizophrenia is limited.
+The answer is generally conferent with appropriate use of specialist terminology.
+1 1-2 Knowledge of the cognitive explanations of schizophrenia is limited.
 Application is either absent or inappropriate.
 The answer as a whole lacks clarity and has inaccuracies.
 Specialist terminology is either absent or inappropriately used.
 0 No relevant content.